zlojkashtan/Pocket-Lines/README.md

 ============

 Pocket Lines is a Transports Android App made in Cordova and Ionic Framework.

-The app permits to check for the Bus and Trains arrivals and departures in Palma de Mallorca (Spain).
+The app permits to check for the Bus and Train arrivals and departures in Palma de Mallorca (Spain).

 ## Community